-Authentise new Group Qualifications feature comes with new user-defined controls that control access and permitted interactions with various bureau resources (Printer or Post Processor Types).
+The Group Qualifications feature offers user-defined controls that control access and permitted interactions with various bureau resources (Printer or Post Processor Types).
 This controls which users can edit data, for example, update a production workflow.
-These group qualifications come in levels:

 Who can create User Groups?